esper-io/dev-docs/docs/home/console.md

 ![Groups](./assets/NewConsole/ADBCommands.png)

-You can also view the package names for any apps installed on a device by viewing the [device’s details and selecting Apps](./console.md#devices).
+You can also view the package names for any apps installed on a device by viewing the device’s details and selecting **Apps**.
 The package name for each app is displayed in the resulting list view.

 ### OS Updates